 The chart below compares this college to the average 3-year default rate calculated across all of the 4-year schools we have data for.

 What does the default rate mean?

 A student is considered to be in default on a student loan if they have not made a payment in more than 270 days.

 The official student loan default rate for a school is calculated by measuring how many students are in default three

 years after graduation.
 Note that the default rate only takes into account federal loans, not private.

-the default rate at CUNY Graduate School and University Center
+the default rate at The Graduate Center, CUNY

 is very good.
 This could be an indication that the college is working to meet the financial needs of students in